godot-escoria/escoria-docs/api/CameraPushCommand.md

 `camera_push target [time] [type]`

-Pushes the camera to point at a specific `target`.
+Pushes (moves) the camera so it points at a specific `target`.
+If the camera was following a target (like the player) previously, it will no longer follow this target.

 **Parameters**